 In the U.S., there aren’t strict environmental standards guiding the disposal of uranium wastes or clean-up of mines and milling sites.
 There are over 15,000 uranium mines that have simply been abandoned.

 In addition to the radioactive waste produced by uranium mining, there’s also radioactive waste produced by the operation of nuclear reactors, i.e., contaminated components, water, gases, etc., and some of it is routinely released into the environment when nuclear reactors are operating.
 There are also things like radioactive laundry facilities (where the uniforms that nuclear workers wear are laundered), which have routinely released radioactivity into the environment.

 Also of note is the enormous strain nuclear energy places on our water supply via consumption and pollution.
 Nuclear power plants consume more water than any other kind of power plants.
-For example, the state of New York is closing the last two reactors at the Indian Point Nuclear Power Plant.
-Indian Point consumes over 2 billions of water per day (twice the amount of water as the entire City of New York), and it kills about a billion fish and other organisms per year, placing a tremendous burden on the Hudson River and on the fish species there.
+For example, the state of New York has closed the last two reactors at the Indian Point Nuclear Power Plant.
+Indian Point consumed over 2 billion gallons of water per day (twice the amount of water as the entire City of New York), and it killed about a billion fish and other organisms per year, placing a tremendous burden on the Hudson River and on the fish species there.